 Can you make your own homemade satellite?
+Definitely!
 Be inspired by American mathematician Evelyn Boyd Granville and build a satellite at home or in the classroom.
 Satellites are communication devices that orbit the earth, and receive and send information from the earth.
-All you need are a few simple supplies to make this engineering project.
+All you need are a few simple supplies to make this fun engineering project.

 Evelyn Boyd Granville was the second African-American woman to receive a Ph.D. in mathematics from an American University.
 She graduated in 1949.

-In 1956, she worked for IBM as a computer programmer.
-When IBM was granted a NASA contract, she moved to Vanguard Computing Center in Washington, D.C.
 She worked on the Project Mercury and Project Vanguard space programs, which included analyzing orbits and creating computer procedures.
 Her job included making “real-time” calculations during satellite launchings.

 “That was exciting, as I look back, to be a part of the space programs–a very small part–at the very beginning of U.S. involvement.”